Choose Language:

 How can cancer of fibroid/leiomyosarcoma be detected?

 A definite diagnosis of leiomyosarcoma is obtained only after surgery.
 There is no test to confirm leiomyosarcoma before surgery.
-Cancer marker like LDH Isoenzyme III together with MRI have been used to identify leiomyosarcoma before surgery.
-However the tests are not 100% accurate.
+Cancer markers like LDH Isoenzyme III together with MRI have been used to identify leiomyosarcoma before surgery.
+However, the tests are not 100% accurate.
 (Goto 2002)

 What will spread leiomyosarcoma?